DebianJoe/gitupper/README.md

 * gitupper -up
 to automatically update all directories in ~/gitupper/repos

+* gitupper -gc
+to clean/prune/fsck all directories in ~/gitupper/repos

 * gitupper -up {repo-name}
 will look for a repo tied to {repo-name} and ONLY update that one.
 The {repo-name} parameter should be the name that the repo is referred to by "gitupper -ls", and is tied to values on the left side of the "repos" config file.